+form\id

-form\id Specifies form DOM id attribute.
+Specifies form DOM id attribute.
 If no id provided then no id attribute is created on the form.

+form\class

-form\class String containing separated CSS classes to be applied to form class attribute.
-The form will always have by default 'uniForm' class.
+String containing separated CSS classes to be applied to form class attribute.

-form\tag = True It specifies if <form></form> tags should be rendered when using a Layout.
-If set to False it renders the form without the <form></form> tags.
+form\tag = True

+It specifies if <form>/form> tags should be rendered when using a Layout.
+If set to False it renders the form without the <form>/form> tags.
 Defaults to True.

-- disable\csrf = False Disable CSRF token, when done, crispy-forms won't use {% csrf\token %} tag.
-This is useful when rendering several forms using {% crispy %} tag and form\tag = False csrf\token gets rendered several times. - form\error\title If you are rendering a form using {% crispy %} tag and it has non\field\errors to display, they are rendered in a div.
+disable\csrf = False

+Disable CSRF token, when done, crispy-forms won't use {% csrf\token %} tag.
+This is useful when rendering several forms using {% crispy %} tag and form\tag = False csrf\token gets rendered several times.

+form\error\title

+If you are rendering a form using {% crispy %} tag and it has non\field\errors to display, they are rendered in a div.
 You can set the title of the div with this attribute.
+Example: "Form Errors".

+formset\error\title

-Example: "Form Errors". - formset\error\title If you are rendering a formset using {% crispy %} tag and it has non\form\errors to display, they are rendered in a div.
+If you are rendering a formset using {% crispy %} tag and it has non\form\errors to display, they are rendered in a div.
 You can set the title of the div with this attribute.
-Example: "Formset Errors". - form\style = 'default' Helper attribute for uni\form template pack.
-Uni-form has two different form styles built-in.
-You can choose which one to use, setting this variable to default or inline. - form\show\errors = True Default set to True.
+Example: "Formset Errors".

+form\show\errors = True

+Default set to True.
 It decides whether to render or not form errors.
 If set to False, form.errors will not be visible even if they happen.
 You have to manually render them customizing your template.
-This allows you to customize error output. - render\unmentioned\fields = False By default django-crispy-forms renders the layout specified if it exists strictly, which means it only renders what the layout mentions, unless your form has Meta.fields and Meta. exclude defined, in that case it uses them.
+This allows you to customize error output.

+render\unmentioned\fields = False

+By default django-crispy-forms renders the layout specified if it exists strictly, which means it only renders what the layout mentions, unless your form has Meta.fields and Meta.exclude defined, in that case it uses them.
 If you want to render unmentioned fields (all form fields), for example if you are worried about forgetting mentioning them you have to set this property to True.
-It defaults to False. - render\hidden\fields = False By default django-crispy-forms renders the layout specified if it exists strictly.
+It defaults to False.

+render\hidden\fields = False

+By default django-crispy-forms renders the layout specified if it exists strictly.
 Sometimes you might be interested in rendering all form's hidden fields no matter if they are mentioned or not.
 Useful when trying to render forms with layouts as part of a formset with hidden primary key fields.
-It defaults to False. - render\required\fields = False By default django-crispy-forms renders the layout specified if it exists strictly.
+It defaults to False.

+render\required\fields = False

+By default django-crispy-forms renders the layout specified if it exists strictly.
 Sometimes you might be interested in rendering all form's required fields no matter if they are mentioned or not.
-It defaults to False. - include\media = True By default django-crispy-forms renders all form media for you within the form.
+It defaults to False.

+include\media = True

+By default django-crispy-forms renders all form media for you within the form.
 If you want to render form media yourself manually outside the form, set this to False.
 If you want to globally prevent rendering of form media, override the FormHelper class with this setting modified.
 It defaults to True.